Alignak-monitoring/alignak/doc/source/07_advanced/flapping.rst

 Before I get into this, let me say that flapping detection has been a little difficult to implement.
 How exactly does one determine what "too frequently" means in regards to state changes for a particular host or service?
 When I first started thinking about implementing flap detection I tried to find some information on how flapping could/should be detected.
 I couldn't find any information about what others were using (where they using any?), so I decided to settle with what seemed to me to be a reasonable solution...

-Whenever Shinken checks the status of a host or service, it will check to see if it has started or stopped flapping.
+Whenever Alignak checks the status of a host or service, it will check to see if it has started or stopped flapping.
 It does this by.

   * Storing the results of the last 21 checks of the host or service
   * Analyzing the historical check results and determine where state changes/transitions occur